Covve/covve.github.io/_posts/2017-08-23-Raspberry-motivational-display.md

 3) Connecting the two together needs A LOT of patience and attention to detail.
 You'll need to match the pinout from the LED matrix datasheet to the [pinout of the Raspberry's port][pinout of the Raspberry's port]

-4) We used the following for driving the display from the Raspberry: [https://www.raspberrypi.org/forums/viewtopic.php?f=41&t=67520][https://www.raspberrypi.org/forums/viewtopic.php?f=41&t=67520]]
+4) We used the following for driving the display from the Raspberry: [https://www.raspberrypi.org/forums/viewtopic.php?f=41&t=67520][https://www.raspberrypi.org/forums/viewtopic.php?f=41&t=67520]

 5) We made a small programme to fetch the KPI data from Covve's servers, display it on the display and also interplay the messages amongst the stats

-6) Designed and builded the plexiglass enclosure
+6) Designed and built the Plexiglas enclosure

 And that's it.
 [Check it out in action][Check it out in action]